BenLDouthwaite/reference/rust/README.md

 * Because `if` is an expression, we can use it on the right side of a let statement, as in Listing 3-2.
 ** Must be the same return type though
 * `for element in (1..4) {...}` to iterate each
+* The ? operator can be used in functions that have a return type of `Result`, because it is defined to work in the same way as a match expression

 ## Naming